pwFoo/rss-to-activitypub-docker/README.md

     */10 * * * * docker exec rss-to-activity-pub /bin/sh -c "cd /app && node updateFeeds.js" >/dev/null 2>&1
     ```
     Your feeds will be updated every 10 minutes.
+13. Also it is recommended to create at the root of rss-to-activity-pub directory a file named `.dockerignore` which contains `docker/data`.
+Without it, your db file would be included next time you build the image with an image significally heavier for nothing (db file is mounted from docker-compose.yml).

+# Update

+1. Go to you rss-to-activity-pub directory and then do `git pull` for getting the new version of code.
+2. Execute `sudo docker build -f docker/Dockerfile -t rss-to-activity-pub .` to build the new image using the newly downloaded version of code.
+Be sure to note 13th step of "First time" above.
+3. Execute `sudo docker-compose -f docker/docker-compose.yml up -d` to create updated container.